-My father, Boris Davidovich Erenburg, was born in Shzedrin in 1907.
-In Shzedrin, the majority of inhabitants were hasids.
-My father's family was religious, but poor.
-He became a shoemaker's apprentice very early.

-At the age of 16, he started to work on his own.
+My father also was born in Shzedrin in 1907.
+The family was religious, but poor.
+He became a shoemaker's apprentice, and at the age of 16, he started to work on his own.

 As there was not much work in Shzedrin, he worked in the adjacent villages.
 He came to a village, collected orders, lived with one family, then with another where he worked.
 Those were Belorussian families, but meals were cooked for him separately, because he ate only kosher food.